 In the event that two films are tied in the same category each one will be awarded a Rimbaud.

-» First Choice Feature Film
+» Rimbaud (First Choice) Feature Film

-» The Coup de Coeur of the "Professional Jury" and "Public Jury"
+» The Rimbaud Coup de Coeur (Jury award)

-» First Choice Short Film
+» Rimbaud (First Choice) Short Film

-» First Choice Animated Film
+» Rimbaud (First Choice) Animated Film

-» First Choice Student film
+» Rimbaud (First Choice) Student film